geofizx/Streaming-Naive-Bayes/code/Machine_Learning/rough_cluster.md

    /tests/rough_clustering_tests.py - example usage and tests for known 2-class clustering problem in UCI Statlog Data set for credit risk

+   Test Data Notes :
-   Note : In these tests, resulting cluster mean and std deviations from centroids are compared to kmeans and true class
+    In these tests, resulting cluster mean and std deviations from centroids are compared to kmeans and true class statistics in the resulting graph

-           statistics
+    Rough clusters do not represent unique entities, but do better represent feature statistics compared to k-means.